fotonauts/activr/README.md

   humanize "{{{actor}}} added picture {{{picture}}} to the album {{{album}}}"
 ```

-The `:humanize` option on entity correspond to a method that is called on corresponding entity's instance to humanize it.
-Note that the generator tries to find by itself that method.
+The `:humanize` option on entity corresponds to a method that is called on the entity instance to humanize it.
+Note that the generator tries to find that method by itself.

 ### Usage